dbaty/soho/docs/_build/html/_sources/tutorial-2-assets.txt

    <date> - INFO - Building HTML files...
    <date> - INFO - Processing "/path/to/site1/src/index.rst" (writing in "/path/to/site1/www/index.html").
    <date> - INFO - Processing "/path/to/site1/src/second.html" (writing in "/path/to/site1/www/second.html").
-   <date> - INFO - Generated Sitemap...
+   <date> - INFO - Generating Sitemap...
    <date> - INFO - Done.

 You may continue with the tutorial by following the